yaruopooner/ac-clang/readme.md

 If you execute jump operation in non-activation buffer, that buffer is automatically activated and jump.

 -   `(ac-clang-jump-smart)`
-    1st priority jump location is the declaration.
+    1st priority jump location is the definition.
-    But if the declaration is not found, it will jump to the definition.
+    But if the definition is not found, it will jump to the declaration.
     Jump to inclusion-file.( Please run the command on the `#include` keyword )
 -   `(ac-clang-jump-inclusion)`
          Jump to inclusion-file.